Jaber-Valinejad/RDAS/RDAS_Target_Deconvolution/README.md

 - **ChemBL** API for compound information
 - **HPO** and **OMIM** for disease and phenotype data

----

 ## Documentation

 For more detailed documentation, please refer to [Docs folder](https://github.com/Jaber-Valinejad/RDAS/tree/master/RDAS_Target_Deconvolution/Docs).

----

 ## Getting Help

 For any issues or questions, please open an issue in the GitHub repository or contact the project maintainers.

----

 ## Discussion and Development
 We are working towards developing machine learning and deep learning models to predict genes associated with newly identified compounds.
 Currently, we are using tools like SwissDrugDesign and SuperPRED for gene-target predictions, which involve predicting genes based on the compounds' chemical structures.
 However, these tools have limitations, such as the inability to set prediction thresholds, leading to lower-confidence predictions (e.g., probabilities around 0.1).
 As we move forward, we plan to integrate machine learning and deep learning techniques to enhance the accuracy and reliability of these predictions.
 This will enable us to refine our approach, increase the confidence of gene-target associations, and accelerate the identification of promising therapeutic targets for rare diseases.
-To discuss new ideas, improvements, or any questions, please join the conversation in the **Discussions** section of the repository.
+To discuss new ideas, improvements, or any questions, please join the conversation in the Discussions section of the repository.

----